 One of the unexpected upsides of living in China has been our ability to consistently live a healthier lifestyle.
 Between walking to work everyday, the active nature of our jobs, and the wide availability of cheap and delicious fruit and veg, we’ve become much more fit and healthy than we were when we left.
-Plus, we’ve added about four or five weekly trips to the gym.
-But of course, Chinese gyms are not exactly like what we’re used to back home…

-While the gyms here look very much like gyms back home, there are some key behaviours that you’re not likely to spot at your local Anytime Fitness.
+While the gyms here in China look very much like gyms back home, there are some key behaviours that you’re not likely to spot at your local Anytime Fitness.
 Here are a few of the most chuckle-worthy:

 Where Westerners may find this to be obnoxious and annoying, so far it’s the norm in our gym.
 Doesn’t matter what weight you’re lifting at the time, if you need to make the noise of a demon being exorcised to get it up there, you go right ahead.
 No one in the gym will bat an eyelash.